OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-09.md

 ## Hosea 9:5

-> What will you do on the day of the appointed festival
+> How will you fare on the day of the appointed festival
 > And on the day of the feast of the Lord?

 ## Hosea 9:6